 Listen to Poppy Tooker’s podcast on Randazzo’s Camellia City Bakery and ship one of their king cakes to a friend or relative during Carnival season.
 Established in 1965, the Slidell bakery continues a long family tradition of braided king cakes, handmade from scratch, and has been featured by The Food Network, Good Morning America, Rachael Ray and USA Today, just to name a few accolades.
 Poppy Tooker is a native New Orleanian who has spent her life immersed in the vibrant colors and flavors of her hometown.
 Poppy’s NPR-affiliated radio show and podcast, Louisiana Eats!, carries her message state-wide and beyond, taking listeners into the fields, the waters, the markets and kitchens to hear from the people who maintain the state’s storied food traditions and create new culinary magic inspired by the wealth of Louisiana’s food culture.

 With the Carnival season beginning just twelve short days after Christmas, the eight-week-long celebration is the time to keep the excitement and energy flowing into a weekend getaway—especially if you want to catch multiple parades.
-St. Tammany Parish has a room just for you, from boutique hotels and bed & breakfasts to your favorite corporate hotel line, the affordability and proximity to New Orleans' French Quarter is unbeatable.
-The best part—Louisiana Northshore accommodations are steps away from local parade routes, shopping, dining and much more, and parking is free wherever you go.
+St. Tammany Parish has a room just for you, from boutique hotels and your favorite corporate hotel line, to cute bed & breakfasts and secluded guest houses, the affordability and proximity to New Orleans' French Quarter is unbeatable.
+The best part—Northshore accommodations are steps away from local parade routes, shopping, dining and much more, and parking is free wherever you go.
 St. Tammany is also a great option for south shore residents wanting a little break from the extra million-ish visitors it sees during Carnival season!

 Share your Mardi Gras experience and see how others laissez le bon temps rouler!